 Instead of paying for individual ad placements, you pay for the estimated cost-per-thousand impressions of an advertisement (or eCPM).
 When considering placing an ad, keep the potential eCPM in mind as this is a large part of how Facebook calculates the maximum bid price for each advertisement agreement.

 The auction process may seem complicated, but pricing becomes far more intuitive once a company has started advertising on Facebook.
-Believe it or not, one thousand impressions on the platform typically averages around $7.29 for those advertising, which is a great value.
+Believe it or not, one thousand impressions on the platform typically average around $7.29 for those advertising, which is a great value.
 This is especially true when one compares Facebook advertising to more traditional and expensive forms of marketing, such as television commercials or roadside billboards.

 Facebook Advertising – The Best Deal in Digital Marketing Today

 In general, it can be said that advertising on Facebook is one of the best values to be found in digital marketing today.
-The ability to reach millions of individuals around the world with highly-targeted ads helps to ensure that any business, regardless of size or product, can quickly and accurately reach individuals who would be interested adopting your brand.
+The ability to reach millions of individuals around the world with highly-targeted ads helps to ensure that any business, regardless of size or product, can quickly and accurately reach individuals who would be interested in adopting your brand.

 If you haven’t started to adopt Facebook marketing, it’s strongly encouraged to develop a digital marketing plan with Facebook Ads today.
-As we continue to become increasingly intertwined and dependent on social media giants like Facebook, advertising will present a great value for businesses that are willing to adopt new tech-savvy marketing techniques.
+As we continue to become increasingly intertwined and dependent on social media giants like Facebook, advertising will present great value for businesses that are willing to adopt new tech-savvy marketing techniques.

 In fact, media outlets like Forbes have been reporting on the death of traditional advertising in recent years.
-If such predictions hold, then shifting your marketing focus towards digital marketing avenues like Facebook advertising not only presents a great value but will be a critical aspect of keeping your marketing plan relevant.
+If such predictions hold, then shifting your marketing focus towards digital marketing avenues like Facebook advertising not only presents great value but will be a critical aspect of keeping your marketing plan relevant.

 Other related topics: